procount/noobsconfig/Helpers/README.md

 * /usr/local/bin/nc-create-custom-tar
 * /usr/local/bin/nc-create-custom-xz

+You will need to make these executable as follows:

+`cd /usr/local/bin`
+`sudo chmod +x nc-*`

-It is probably a good idea to to go back to your home/pi directory before using these files using:
+It is probably a good idea to to go back to your /home/pi directory before using these files using:
 `$ cd ~`

 ###nc-get-label###